helloturbine/turbine-docs/docs/records/inventory.md

 * **Cost of Goods Sold (COGS)**: The total cost incurred for goods sold based on FIFO methodology.
 * **End of Month Inventory**: The remaining quantity of a SKU at the end of the month.

-The report is produced on the first day of the calendar month for the previous month.
+The report is produced on the sceond day of the calendar month for the previous month.
 If you need previous versions or to make changes to a previous month, please contact your account manager in Slack.

 ## How to download inventory from the stock screen